demonh3x/demonh3x.github.io/_posts/2015-03-05-optimizing-the-communication.md

 In order to be able to do this task, you need to communicate with the computer efficiently.

-I introduce next the `Abstract concept` and `An analogy` about comunicating.
-You can skip those parts and go to `Analysing the task’s aspects` section if you want.
+I introduce next the `Abstract concept` and `An analogy` about communicating.
+You can skip those parts and go to `Analyzing the task’s aspects` section if you want.

 Abstract concept
 ----------------
-When a sender wants to communicate some information to a receiver, some pre-requisites need to exist for that communication to be succesful:
+When a sender wants to communicate some information to a receiver, some prerequisites need to exist for that communication to be successful:

 - The sender needs to know clearly the information he/she wants to communicate.
 - They both need to be able to understand and express ideas with a common language.